pretty things

 Here’s how to do it, it’s as easy as 1-2-3!

-You will need two sheets of fabric (any kind but ideally, the stiffer, the better4), approximately 25″ x 6″; needle and thread; and velcro fasteners.
+You will need two sheets of fabric (any kind but ideally, the stiffer, the better ((Mine’s kinda flimsy as you can see, but hey, it does its job.))), approximately 25″ x 6″; needle and thread; and velcro fasteners.

 cynpurse1.jpg